SebastianCWAnderson/DialogueGPT-Arduino/README.md

 ### Installation:

-0. Clone the GitLab repository.
+0. Clone the GitHub repository.

 #### A) Set up Mosquitto, the MQTT broker:
 1. Navigate to the installation directory (By default `C:\Program Files\mosquitto` on Windows).